-The number of shares of Nabi common stock that will be affected by the Reverse Stock Split depends on the number of shares that are tendered in connection with the currently contemplated issuer tender offer (described under "Repurchase of Nabi Common Stock; Dividends and Distributions" beginning on page 77 of this proxy statement).
-Assuming that the Reverse Stock Split is implemented immediately prior to the completion of the Transaction and excluding for these purposes the effect of the currently contemplated issuer tender offer on the number of shares of Nabi common stock outstanding, it is expected that approximately 66.25 million shares issued (or reserved for issuance) will be affected by the Reverse Stock Split.
+Assuming that the Reverse Stock Split is implemented immediately prior to the completion of the Transaction, it is expected that approximately 66.26 million shares issued (or reserved for issuance) will be affected by the Reverse Stock Split.
 In addition, the number of shares of Nabi common stock that are issued to Biota stockholders at the completion of the Transaction will reflect the effect of the Reverse Stock Split.

 Depending on the ratio for the Reverse Stock Split determined by Nabi's board of directors, four, five, six, seven or eight shares of existing Nabi common stock, as determined by the board of directors, will be combined into one new share of common stock.
 The number of shares of Nabi common stock issued and outstanding will therefore be reduced, depending upon the reverse stock split ratio determined by Nabi's board of directors.
-The table below shows the number of authorized and issued (or reserved for issuance) shares of Nabi common stock that will result from the listed hypothetical reverse stock split ratios (without giving effect to the treatment of fractional shares), including the shares of Nabi common stock that are issued to Biota stockholders at the completion of the Transaction but excluding the effect of the currently contemplated issuer tender offer:
+The table below shows the number of authorized and issued (or reserved for issuance) shares of Nabi common stock that will result from the listed hypothetical reverse stock split ratios (without giving effect to the treatment of fractional shares), including the shares of Nabi common stock that are issued to Biota stockholders at the completion of the Transaction: